mbovel/formal-verification-project/report/report.md

 parameters are themselves smaller, but the intersection of these goals has no obvious solution.
 For instance, given an ADT with one constructor `A` taking one 64-bit vector and one constructor `B` taking two 16-bit vectors, which constructor should be preferred for a counter-example?
-We decided to prefer fewer parameters always.
+We decided to prefer fewer parameters, and to give a "size" to each parameter types such that BVs are smaller than integers which are themselves smaller than ADTs.

 Handling recursive ADTs must be done explicitly, to ensure the code generating the query terminates instead of generating the equivalent of
 "make the first item in the list minimal, and the second item in the list minimal, and ..." _ad infinitum_.